 Prerequisites and selection

-A first degree equivalent to 180 credits or 180 ECTS from an internationally recognised university or college in line with national legislation in all three partner institutions.
+A first degree equivalent to 180 credits or 180 ECTS from an internationally recognised university or college.

 The selection is based on your submitted academic competence, motivation letter and work experience/recommendation letters.
 Each part can be given a maximum of 100 points.
 The three parts are weighed to obtain a summarized value for each student.
 Academic competence is worth 40%, motivation letter is worth 20% and work experience and recommendation letters are worth 40%.
 Use